Master of Science in Nursing (M.S.N.)

 - a score on the Test of English as Foreign Language (TOEFL) in accordance with the Graduate Catalog policy for those applicants where English is not their primary language.

-- official sealed transcripts from post-secondary institutions.
+- official transcripts from post-secondary institutions.

 - a statement of goals - maximum of two pages describing goals and rationale for pursuing a master’s degree in nursing.
-Include past nursing experiences that have prepared you to pursue a new role following completion of the program.

 Accepted students must meet health and safety requirements including selected immunizations and screening tests, CPR certification, flu shot, health insurance, and professional liability insurance.
 Additional requirements may be necessary as specified by the agency at which the clinical experiences are conducted.
 Documentation is submitted to a Department of Nursing and Health designated vendor.
 A one-time fee is paid by the student upon activation of the document tracking account.
 Submission and approval of required documentation must be completed in accordance with established dates.